 Learn more about your heritage with these Cincinnati Black historic sites.

-A significant influx of free African Americans, newly freed slaves and escaped slaves found Cincinnati appealing.
-This means there are Cincinnati Black historic sites everyone who lives or visits the city should see.
+A significant influx of free African Americans, newly freed slaves, and escaped slaves found Cincinnati appealing.
+This means there are Cincinnati Black historic sites everyone living in or visiting the city should see.

-7080 Reading Road, Cincinnati, OH 45237
+7080 Reading Road, Cincinnati, OH 45237 (Bond Hill)

-This church is the oldest operating African American church since 1984.
-The mission was to provide more freedom and autonomy for worship while influencing positive change toward racial equality and community empowerment.
+Allen Temple AME Church is the oldest operating African American church since 1984.
+The mission was to provide more freedom and autonomy for worship for Blacks.
+Done so while influencing positive change toward racial equality and community empowerment.

-Smale Riverfront Park, W Mehring Way, Cincinnati, OH 45202
+8 W Mehring Way, Cincinnati, OH 45202 (The Banks)

-The Black Brigade was formed in 1862 to construct barricades to defend Cincinnati from Confederate attack.
+The Black Brigade was formed in 1862 to construct barricades to defend Cincinnati from Confederate attacks.
 Initially, members of the Black Brigade were forced into service.
 Then, after a public outcry, 718 African-American men volunteered for the service and formed The Black Brigade.
 This was the first piece of public art commissioned in Smale Riverfront Park.

-2950 Gilbert Avenue, Cincinnati, OH 45206
+2950 Gilbert Avenue, Cincinnati, OH 45206 (Walnut Hills)

 Harriet Beecher Stowe and her husband were involved in anti-slavery movements and occasionally assisted fugitive slaves along the Underground Railroad.